gipplab/zotero-backup/README.md

 Note: This repository was forked from https://github.com/maxharp3r/zotero-backup.

-turn a zotero collection into a bibtex file for archival
+Turn a zotero collection into a bibtex file for archival

 This code basically just downloads a bibliography using the [Zotero API](https://www.zotero.org/support/dev/web_api/v3/basics),